sodazone/ocelloids-services/guides/TESTING.md

 ]'
 ```

-Now if you make another transfer, the notification should be delivered to your endpoint with a message similar to the one below:
+Now, if you make another transfer, the notification should be delivered to your endpoint with a message similar to the one below:

 <details>
   <summary>JSON Notification</summary>